 Throughout your studies, we encourage you to be outward looking and build strong connections with the corporate, public and not-for-profit sectors.
 BCom students have opportunities to participate in business competitions, study tours and clubs and societies.
 During the academic year there are guest lectures from our Erskine fellows and from industry and community speakers sharing their expert knowledge and experiences.

 At UC you have opportunities to develop your innovative thinking and entrepreneurial skills through the UC Centre for Entrepreneurship and student clubs like Entre.
 Plus there are business competitions, project-based courses and internships where you can apply what you learn in class to real-life situations, giving you valuable work skills for your CV.

-BCom students may take part in internships and projects.
+BCom students may take part in professional placements and projects.
 The placements are usually project-based third year university courses for credit and provide support to organisations for current projects or for future wish-list projects which have been shelved due to time or financial constraints.
 Students are exposed to real-world challenges and gain work experience through the process of addressing a defined business problem in a business or organisation.

 Don't want to study full-time?